ucbepic/docetl/docs/execution/running-pipelines.md

       # ... rest of the operation configuration
   ```

-- **Caching**: Docetl caches the results of operations by default.
+- **Caching**: DocETL caches the results of operations by default.
 This means that if you run the same operation on the same data multiple times, the results will be retrieved from the cache rather than being recomputed.
 You can clear the cache by running `docetl clear-cache`.

 - **The `run` Function**: The main entry point for running a pipeline is the `run` function in `docetl/cli.py`.
 Here's a description of its parameters and functionality: